JonasLopez/Hedgemony/README.md

 # Hedgemony
 Maze: Problem Statement
-What is the boolean value of the statement?
-Is it possible to get from the starting position to a goal?
+What is the boolean value of the statement "Is it possible to get from the starting position to a goal?"
 If it is possible, then how can we... v(0)
 ...
 ...